Microsoft developed Windows 10 as the current operating system in the family of Windows NT operating systems.

 The 1703 version, called Redstone 2, the fourth stable version of Windows 10, was released on October 26, 2016, with an update.

-This version can also be installed manually with the Windows 10 Upgrade Assistant and the Media Creation Tool.
+Users can manually install this version using the Windows 10 Update Assistant and the Media Creation Tool.

 This update includes enhancements to content creation, productivity, and game features to help create virtual reality and three-dimensional content.

 In addition, thanks to the Game Mode feature that supports playing more enjoyable and performing games on the computer, it was possible for the computer hardware to provide prioritization and optimization for the games.